 Students who are eligible for the Federal Pell Grant may be eligible for Work Study positions.
 These are minimum wage jobs relating to the student’s area of training and are available on a limited scale for students who apply and are selected.
 A student that is hired for a work study position must complete all required employment forms as well as submit to a criminal background check before beginning work.
 For further information, contact the Financial Aid office on your respective campus.

-The Move On When Ready (MOWR) Program is a component of Accel and GA Student Finance Commission and provides for participation in Dual Credit Enrollment for eligible High School and Home Study students.
+The Dual Enrollment Program is a component of Accel and GA Student Finance Commission and provides for participation in Dual Credit Enrollment for eligible High School and Home Study students.
 These students earn postsecondary credit hours and simultaneously meet their high school graduation or Home Study completion requirements as Dual Credit Enrollment students at the College.
 State revenues provide funding for this program.
 The award amount received by eligible students and the total amount of funds appropriated for the program is established each year by the Georgia General Assembly during the prior legislative session and is subject to change during the Award Year.
-Currently (2016-17 Aid Year) MOWR pays 100% of the standard tuition rate ($89.00/credit hour) up to a maximum of 15 credit hours per term.
+Currently (2016-17 Aid Year) Dual Enrollment pays 100% of the standard tuition rate ($89.00/credit hour) up to a maximum of 15 credit hours per term.
 Books are provided at no cost to the student, but the eligible institution can charge the student for course related fees or supplies required for program participation.
 In the event that a student loses or damages a textbook that has been provided, the College may charge the student up to $75.00 to replace the damaged book.
-Credits taken under the MOWR program do NOT count against a student’s lifetime HOPE cap.
-For more information please visit The Move On When Ready Program Page.
+Credits taken under the Dual Enrollment program do NOT count against a student’s lifetime HOPE cap.

 The HOPE Grant Program provides grant assistance to residents of Georgia pursuing Certificates or Diplomas at Georgia’s public postsecondary institutions.
 Unlike the HOPE Scholarship Program, students are not required to graduate from high school with a specific grade point average.
 However, students are required to have a minimum postsecondary cumulative grade point average of 2.00 at certain checkpoints.
 The HOPE Grant Program pays $67.00 per credit hour towards the cost of tuition each semester.